 What Is Continuous Code Inspection?

+Code inspection improves overall code quality.
 Continuous code inspection means constantly scanning your code for defects.
-It’s especially important for DevOps and Agile development — where traditional code inspections aren’t enough.
+It’s especially important for DevOps and Agile development where traditional inspections aren’t enough.
+Here we explain what is a code inspection and outline the code inspection process.

-Code inspections are typically formal code reviews.
+Typically, formal code reviews are similar to inspecting code.
 The goal is to prevent defects — and detect them earlier.
-And code inspections can detect up to 90% of defects at a fraction of the cost of other techniques.
+And the practice can detect up to 90% of defects at a fraction of the cost of other practices.

 Code Inspection and Testing

 Testing verifies functionality and improves software quality.
-But testing is best paired with code inspections.
+But testing is best paired with an inspection.

 If your code is complex (like most embedded systems), it may not be fully testable.
-A code inspection, however, can find defects at the code level.
+An inspection, however, can find defects at the code level.

 Even with automated testing, it takes time to verify functionality.
 By resolving defects at the code level, you’ll be able to test functionality faster.

-Code inspections can strain resources early in the development process.
-This can be a problem for Agile development teams who don’t want to be burdened with code inspections.
+Traditional inspections can strain resources early in the development process.
+This can be a problem for Agile development teams who don’t want to be burdened by the practice.

 - No measurable benefit.